 Another great anchor that is super simple is to form an E major chord and then remove the first finger.
 You now have an E minor chord very simply.

-These simple movements are great for beginners that are experiencing finger pain and tightness.
-You want to start with single finger movements to gain strength.
+These simple movements are great for beginners that are experiencing finger pain.
+You want to start with single-finger movements to gain strength.

 While doing these exercises, you don’t need to press down hard or strum.
 You simply want to move back and forth between chords.
 Don’t worry, there will be plenty of strumming soon to come!

 Maybe you are past the point of sore fingers and are struggling with quick chord changes.
 Then this is the point of the article for you.

 Now, practice is of course the only way to improve.
 There is simply no way around this.
 But there are things to look for in order to improve.